lpaimen/lpaimen.github.io/mac-and-aosp.md

  - Macbook Pro.
 8 cores, 16GB RAM, 1TB disk.
 This compiles AOSP from scratch in about 4 hours.
    - You want all cores you can get
    - 16GB RAM is minimum for compiling AOSP.
 I have had no issues with 16GB, but if I would choose now, I would go with 32.
    - Each Android environment is about 200-250GB so you can have three with 1TB disk.
-If you know you never need more than one environment, 500GB disk is enough.
+If you know you never need more than one environment, 500GB disk might be enough.
  - USB hub.
 Flashing just works better with USB hub.
 Prefer powered and USB 3.0.
 Every time I've encountered odd read/write errors while flashing the phone, adding the hub has fixed it.
+Why that is, I don't know, it's the same on Linux side.
  - Phone.
 Not your daily use phone.

 ## Tips and tricks